Last updated on March 13th, 2026 at 01:02 pm

 Going to Lake Placid?
 Read: Lake Placid charms with clowns & caladiums, good eatin’ & great yarns from Florida Rambler to learn more.

-Folks in Lake Placid compare the vast fields of bright colors in summer to Holland’s tulip fields in spring.
+Folks in Lake Placid compare these fields of bright colors to Holland’s tulip fields in spring.

 Lake Placid has fewer than 2,000 residents.
 It’s located on US 27 an hour east of Sarasota and two hours south of Orlando in a scenic region with hills, lakes and rural vistas.